christine-zhang1/cs180/proj4/index.md

 f \\
 g \\
 h
-\end{pmatrix}
+\end{bmatrix}
 =
-\begin{pmatrix}
+\begin{bmatrix}
 x' \\
 y'
-\end{pmatrix}
+\end{bmatrix}
 $$

 We can create this matrix equation for all of the $$(x_i, y_i)$$ and corresponding $$(x_i', y_i')$$.
 We can then stack all of these equations together (in matrix form) to form an overconstrained system of equations that we can approximately solve using least squares.
-We get a length 8 vector as the solution, and we can then stack a 1 at the bottom and then reshape this into a 3x3 matrix.
+We get a length 8 vector as the solution.
+We can append a 1 to the bottom of this vector and then reshape this into a 3x3 matrix.
 We call this matrix our homography `H`.

 ## Warp Images
-I used the following procedure to warp my images:
+I used the following procedure to warp one image towards another:

-1. Compute the homography matrix `H` according to the previous part
+1. Compute the homography matrix `H` from the source image to the target image according to the procedure in the previous part.
-2. Get the four corners of the image, and stack them row-by-row into a matrix of homogeneous coordinates (i.e. convert them from `(x, y)` to `(x, y, 1)` and stack them into a 4x3 matrix).
+2. Get the four corners of the source image and stack them row-by-row into a matrix of homogeneous coordinates.
+In other words, convert the four corners' points from `(x, y)` to `(x, y, 1)` and stack them into a 4x3 matrix.
 Let's call this matrix `src_bounds`.
 3. Warp the bounding box of the image by doing a matrix multiplication `trg_bounds = src_bounds @ H.T`.
 4. Use `skimage.draw.polygon` to get the points in the quadrilateral bounded by the warped four corners.
 Make sure that the coordinates passed into the `polygon` function are all positive, and calculate the output shape of the warped image using the minimum and maximum of the warped image corners.
+Let's call these points in the quadrilateral `pixel_coords`.
-5. Use the inverse transform `np.linalg.inv(H)` to find the pixel value that each new warped pixel should have.
+5. Use the inverse transform `np.linalg.inv(H)` to find the pixel value that each new warped pixel should have by calculating `pixel_coords @ np.linalg.inv(H).T`.
 Use `scipy.interpolate.griddata` to interpolate pixel values in the warped image.

-This warp transformed the source image's points to make them aligned with the corresponding points in the target image.
+This warp transforms the source image's points to make them aligned with the corresponding points in the target image.

 ## Rectify Images
 With the image warping function, we can "rectify" images that have a known rectangle in them, even if the rectangle is not directly facing the camera in the initial photo.
 We can choose four corners of the rectangle in the image, and we can then compute a homography between that rectangle's points and an actual rectangle with points that we define ourselves (e.g. `[(200, 200), (300, 200), (300, 400), (200, 400)]`).
 This warps the image so that the rectangle in the image is now facing the camera.